Letter from the Editors

 It is winter, and we are thinking of our hearths and families, of what has passed and what will come.
 The women featured in this issue raise their beautiful voices as a testament to the places we have known, the marks we leave, and the marks that are left on us.
 Most eloquently, they consider the shelter we become for those we love.
 May their words and images give you warmth for this season.

-Sarah R. Squire, Editor in Chief
+Sarah R. Squire, Essay Editor

 Cate Clother, Creative Director

 Clara A. Hutzler